eujhwang/meme-cap/README.md

 Test:

 Images will be available here:

+Will upload entire dataset once I figure out where to upload images.

 ## Model
 We used [OpenFlamingo-9B](https://github.com/mlfoundations/open_flamingo) and [MiniGPT4](https://github.com/Vision-CAIR/MiniGPT-4) models for our zero-shot and few-shot experiments.